 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical studies of another drug and may not reflect the rates observed in practice.

-Saxenda was evaluated for safety in 5 double-blind, placebo controlled trials that included 3384 overweight or obese patients treated with Saxenda for a treatment period up to 56 weeks (3 trials), 52 weeks (1 trial), and 32 weeks (1 trial).
-All patients received study drug in addition to diet and exercise counseling.
-In these trials, patients received Saxenda for a mean treatment duration of 45.9 weeks (median, 55.9 weeks).
-Of these, 1087 Saxenda-treated patients and 497 placebo-treated patients have been exposed in their original randomized groups beyond the primary endpoint for an additional mean duration of 53.0 weeks (median, 56.9 weeks).
+SAXENDA® was evaluated for safety in 5 double-blind, placebo controlled trials that included 3384 overweight or obese adult patients treated with SAXENDA® for a treatment period up to 56 weeks (3 trials), 52 weeks (1 trial), and 32 weeks (1 trial) and one trial of 56 weeks in 125 pediatric patients with obesity aged 12 years and older [see Clinical Studies (14.1, 14.2)].
+All patients received study drug in addition to a reduced-calorie diet and increased physical activity counseling.
+In the adult trials, patients received SAXENDA® for a mean treatment duration of 46 weeks (median, 56 weeks).
 Baseline characteristics included a mean age of 47 years, 71% women, 85% white, 39% with hypertension, 15% with type 2 diabetes, 34% with dyslipidemia, 29% with a BMI greater than 40 kg/m2, and 9% with cardiovascular disease.
-Dosing was initiated and increased weekly to reach the 3 mg dose.
+In one of the 56-week trials, a subset of patients (with abnormal glucose measurements at randomization) [see Clinical Studies (14.1)] were enrolled for a placebo-controlled 160-week period instead, followed by a 12-week off-treatment follow-up.
+For those participating in this 160-week period, patients received SAXENDA® for a mean treatment duration of 110 weeks (median, 159 weeks).
+For all trials, dosing was initiated and increased weekly to reach the 3 mg dose.

-In clinical trials, 9.8% of patients treated with Saxenda and 4.3% of patients treated with placebo prematurely discontinued treatment as a result of adverse reactions.
-The most common adverse reactions leading to discontinuation were nausea (2.9% versus 0.2% for Saxenda and placebo, respectively), vomiting (1.7% versus less than 0.1%), and diarrhea (1.4% versus 0%).
+In adult clinical trials, 9.8% of patients treated with SAXENDA[®] and 4.3% of patients treated with placebo prematurely discontinued treatment as a result of adverse reactions.
+The most common adverse reactions leading to discontinuation were nausea (2.9% versus 0.2% for SAXENDA[®] and placebo, respectively), vomiting (1.7% versus less than 0.1%), and diarrhea (1.4% versus 0%).

-Adverse reactions reported in greater than or equal to 2% of Saxenda-treated patients and more frequently than in placebo-treated patients are shown in Table 3.
+Adverse reactions reported in greater than or equal to 2% of SAXENDA[®]-treated adult patients and more frequently than in placebo-treated patients are shown in Table 4.
+Adverse reactions reported in greater than or equal to 3% of SAXENDA[®]-treated pediatric patients and more frequently than in placebo-treated patients are shown in Table 5.